Orchard Academy Curriculum 2022/23

 When children leave Orchard Academy at the end of Year 6, they should be fully equipped with the full range of skills and experiences that enable them to become successful and lifelong learners.

 For more information please contact the school office.

 At Orchard Academy, we understand that some children need additional support and take longer to learn to read than others.
 We work hard alongside these children to ensure that they leave us at the end of Year 6 being able to read and write.
 We want all of our children to have a love and passion for reading and writing.

 We use Read Write Inc as our phonics scheme for those children who require it.
 We have a team of trained and experienced staff delivering daily phonic sessions across the school.
 We assess these children each half term to measure and track the progress being made.

-Parents can find out more and download resources to support their children by visiting the Read Write Inc website.
+Parents can find out more and download resources to support their children by visiting the Read Write Inc website (link is below).